kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 ### Raspberry Pi 3
 Raspberry Pi 3 is responsible for hosting the Flask server that serves as the Front End GUI for this project.
 To set up the flask server, perform the following:
-1. Navigate to the flask_app directory in the cloned repo
+1. Navigate to the flask_app directory in the cloned repo.
-2. Edit [firebase.py](flask_app/firebase.py) and write the api_key, project_id, and database_url, for the Firebase database.
-3. Open [requirements.txt](flask_app/requirements.txt), and install any missing python packages that are listed in the file.
+2. Open [requirements.txt](requirements.txt), and install any missing python packages that are listed in the file.
-4. Open the terminal, navigate to the flask_app directory, and start the flask app using the command: source start_flask.sh
+3. Open the terminal, navigate to the flask_app directory, and start the flask app using the command: source start_flask.sh